Mongul: Modern Age (1985-present)

 Following the limited series Crisis on Infinite Earths, which rebooted DC's continuity, Mongul is reintroduced as the ruler of Warworld, a space empire where he entertains the citizens with gladiatorial games.
-Mongul's ship captures a dying Superman, who was floating adrift in outer space after he exiled himself from Earth, and Mongul decides to use him in the games, but Superman joins forces with the alien warrior and Mongul's champion Draaga and makes Mongul flee.
+Mongul's ship captures a dying Superman, who was floating adrift in outer space after he exiled himself from Earth, and Mongul decides to use him in the games, but Superman joins forces with Mongul's champion Draaga and makes Mongul flee.
 Mongul is then persuaded via torture to serve the Cyborg Superman to gain vengeance on Superman and to try to turn the Earth into another Warworld.
 In the process, Green Lantern Hal Jordan's home, Coast City, is destroyed, which leads to him joining Superman and his allies to defeat Mongul.
-After his defeat, Mongul is imprisoned in a prison for intergalactic criminals, only to break out during a riot.

-During the Underworld Unleashed crossover event, the demon Neron offers various supervillains enhanced power in exchange for their souls.
+During the Underworld Unleashed storyline, the demon Neron offers various supervillains enhanced power in exchange for their souls.
 Mongul's pride causes him to decline the offer and threaten Neron.
 In response, Neron beats Mongul to death for his defiance, taking his soul in the process.

 Son of Mongul

 Mongul II as depicted in Green Lantern Secret Files and Origins 2005, art by Dave Gibbons and Peter Steigerwald.

 Mongul the Elder had twin children who survived: a boy and a girl.
 Both shared a strong sibling rivalry.
 The first, Mongal, was known for her physical strength, while the second, Mongul, was more rational than his sister.
 Mongul's son, also named Mongul, watched digital renderings of his father's battles with Superman and the destruction of Coast City.
 He copies his father's actions when he encounters a group of aliens whose spaceship crashes on Arkymandryte, turning them into his slaves.
 Mongul's father returns, and discovering his son's slaves, he kills the aliens and tells him only one being on the planet is worthy of adoration.

 Mongul's son appears to assist and train Superman in preparation for the arrival of Imperiex.
-He is apparently killed during the Our Worlds at War event, but returns during Infinite Crisis.
-He seeks his older twin sister, Mongal, to settle family squabbles.
+He is apparently killed during the Our Worlds at War storyline, but returns during Infinite Crisis.
+He seeks out Mongal to settle family squabbles.
 Stating family to be a weakness, Mongul kills Mongal with a single blow to her head.

 Mongul receives a Yellow Power Ring after breaking a dying Sinestro Corps member's neck and takes over the Sinestro Corps.
 Following an unsuccessful attempt to invade Daxam, Mongul takes the Sinestro Corps to Korugar, Sinestro's homeworld.
 Soon after, Sinestro is brought to Korugar and confronts Mongul, imprisoning him in the Sinestro Corps' Central Power Battery and reclaiming control of the Corps.

 Sinestro regains his Corps in Green Lantern (vol. 4) #46, art by Doug Mahnke and Christian Alamy.